derpyzza/river/README.md

 River offers the following feature-set over plain-C:
 - An easier to parse syntax ( for machines and humans alike )
 - Type inferencing and a stronger type system
-- Arbitrary compile-time code execution / stronger macros
-- Expression-oriented syntax
 - Default function arguments / struct fields
 - Function overloading ( functions are identified by their signatures, not just their names )
 - Limited operator overloading ( limited to basic arithmetic, comparisons and subscripting )
 - Algebraic data types ( discriminated unions, mostly )
 - Method call syntax
+- Distinct and Aliased type definitions ( or nominal vs structural types )
+- A proper module system
+- Stronger Namespaces
 - Nicer array and string types
+- Arbitrary compile-time code execution / stronger macros
+- Expression-oriented syntax
 - Pattern matching
-- Localized Namespaces ( that is, there are more namespaces than just "global" and "local" )
 - Interfaces
 - Generics
-- Distinct and Aliased type definitions ( or nominal vs structural types )
-- A proper module system

 And gets rid of:
 - The pre-processor